-As I only lived an hour away from my parents, visiting them during the weekends became the norm – of course, I’d be lying if I said I didn’t enjoy the table spreads of my favourite foods (lovingly prepared by my mom), and the leftovers to bring back to my humble abode.
+As I only lived an hour away from my parents, visiting them on weekends became the norm.
+Of course, I’d be lying if I said I didn’t enjoy being spoiled by my favorite foods (lovingly prepared by my mom) and the leftovers to bring back to my humble abode.

-Money wasn’t ever a cause for concern, and I didn’t understand why other folks always seem to get stressed out about it.
+Money wasn’t ever a cause for concern, and I didn’t understand why other folks always get stressed out about it.

-All you have to do is work hard, save, and the rest would take care of itself, I naively thought.
+I naively thought that all you have to do is work hard, save, and the rest would take care of itself.

 I should’ve known better, but I didn’t.
 And what happened next didn’t help to adjust my perspective.